 Growing advice is the same for both types of cucumbers.
 Cucumbers like a loose, well-drained and fertile soil.
-You can either direct seed or use transplants if you are careful.
-Cucumbers do especially well when grown on a trellis, particularly long cucumbers, which are straighter when trellis grown.
-Cucumbers are heat lovers and should not be started until two or three weeks after your last frost date and when the soil temperature has warmed up to at least 60°F. If growing on a trellis, direct seed two to three seeds every 6-10" and thin to one or two plants.
-If growing in beds, plant five to six seeds in a hill (actually a 12" circle) and thin to three.
-Space hills 3 feet apart and rows 5-6 feet apart.
-Keep well watered.
-For transplants, put two to four seeds in a 2-inch pot or 50-cell plug tray and thin to two.
+You can either direct seed or use transplants if you are careful not to disturb the roots.
+Cucumbers should be grown on a trellis or other support to prevent the fruits from bending or curling.
+Cucumbers are heat lovers and should not be started until two or three weeks after your last frost date and when the soil temperature has warmed up to at least 70°F. If direct seeding, place 2-3 seeds every 12 inches, and later thin to one plant.
+For transplants, put 2-3 seeds in a 2-inch pot or 50-cell plug tray and thin to one plant per unit.
 Start transplants three weeks before set out date.
 Carefully transplant, taking care not to disturb the roots.
 Because cucumbers need warmth to germinate and grow well, they are often grown on black plastic mulch and covered with row cover.

 Harvest, storage and use.
-Pick cucumbers when small.
+Pick cucumbers every day.
 Do not allow them to get large and develop seeds, since this will stop or slow future production.
 Look carefully since it is easy to miss one, which will inhibit the growth of new flowers and fruits.
 Store in a refrigerator in the crisper section.
 For pickling, choose a small, firm cucumber such as Piccolo di Parigi or White Wonder.